Wonshtrum/vscode-lizard/readme.md

 * `lizard.modified_ccn`: Use modified CCN analysis.
 This treats switch statements as complexity 1 regardless of the number of cases.
 The default is off.

+## Commands

+* `Lizard: Scan the Current Document`: Use this command manually scan the current file with Lizard.
+Note that a file is scanned automatically when it is saved, and when the settings are updated.
+This command is most useful when an external change is made, such as editing the whitelist file.

 ## Known Issues